Leeds Divorce Lawyers & Moody Divorce Attorneys

 $390 for uncontested divorces with minor children

-If you live in Leeds, Moody, or the surrounding areas of Pell City, Ashville, Springville, Argo, Odenville, Ragland, Riverside, or Cropwell then you will likely be filing your divorce in St. Clair County.
+If you need a divorce lawyer in Pell City, Leeds, Moody, Ashville, Springville, Argo, Odenville, Ragland, Riverside, or Cropwell then you will likely be filing your divorce in St. Clair County.
 Pell City and Asheville are the county seats of St. Clair County with the county courthouses located in downtown Pell City and Asheville.
 Each county charges a fee to file your divorce.
 The filing fee in St. Clair County is $201.
 Many counties have certain local requirements and St. Clair County is no different.
 This is why it is important to retain a divorce attorney that is licensed to practice law in Alabama and regularly files divorces in your county, since they will be familiar with such local rules.
 If you are ready to get the process started then you can fill out and send us a divorce questionnaire online.
-Call us at (205) 201-1789 if you have any questions about filing a cheap divorce in Leeds, Moody, Pell City or anywhere else in St. Clair County.
+Call us today if you have any questions about filing a cheap divorce in Leeds, Moody, Pell City or anywhere else in St. Clair County.

-If you are considering a quick and cheap divorce in Leeds or Moody, then you should consider an uncontested divorce.
+If you are considering a quick and cheap divorce in St. Clair County, then you should consider an uncontested divorce.
 This process involves mostly paperwork as long as the two of you have agreed on every single marital issue.
 You would just need to fill out a questionnaire explaining what you’ve agreed to (along with additional information necessary to prepare all of the required forms and documents) and return it to us in order to get the process started.